Astitva2051/snippeter-vscode-extension/README.md

 - **Language Support**: Works with multiple programming languages, including JavaScript, TypeScript, Python, Java, and more.
 - **Snippet Metadata**: Add tags, time complexity, and space complexity to snippets for better organization.
 - **Snippet Cache**: Caches snippets locally to reduce network requests and improve performance.
+- **Periodic Refresh**: Automatically refresh snippets at regular intervals to ensure you have the latest updates.
+- **Manual Refresh**: Refresh snippets manually using a command or the refresh button in the status bar.

 ---